recommenders-team/recommenders/tests/README.md

 For executing the Python smoke tests:

-    pytest tests/smoke -m "smoke and not spark and not gpu"
+    pytest --durations=0 tests/smoke -m "smoke and not spark and not gpu"

 For executing the Python GPU smoke tests:

-    pytest tests/smoke -m "smoke and not spark and gpu"
+    pytest --durations=0 tests/smoke -m "smoke and not spark and gpu"

 For executing the PySpark smoke tests:

-    pytest tests/smoke -m "smoke and spark and not gpu"
+    pytest --durations=0 tests/smoke -m "smoke and spark and not gpu"

+*NOTE: Adding `--durations=0` shows the computation time of all tests.*

 </details>